okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/error-codes/index.md

 # Okta Error Codes and Descriptions

-This document contains a complete list of all errors that the Okta API returns, as well as some general information about what causes these errors and how to resolve them.
+This document contains a complete list of all errors that the Okta API returns.

 All errors contain the follow fields: